Cryptodeer/Tetra/README.md

 If it is a *more complicated or potentially controversial* change, then the patch submitter will be asked to start a discussion with the devs and community.

-The patch will be accepted if there is broad consensus that it is a good thing.
-Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.